chocoliger/Getting-and-Cleaning-Data-Course-Project/README.md

 The R script requires you to set the working directory as the parent directory of the extracted UCI HAR Dataset folder.
 It also requires that the 'dplyr' package to be installed beforehand.
 Do not change the position or names of any of the files in the UCI HAR Dataset folder.

-The output of the script will be one tidy dataset.
+The output of the script will be one tidy dataset called "tidydataUCI_HAR.txt".
 The dataset will be a txt file containing a summarised version of the entire collated dataset, with the average of each variable for each activity and each subject.